SDCopy-App/SDCopyManual/README.md

 ## Warning

-We found some highend disks, like [SanDisk Extreme Pro Portable SSD (E81)](https://shop.westerndigital.com/products/portable-drives/sandisk-extreme-pro-usb-3-2-ssd), cannot work with Raspberry Pi, including PiOS and Ubuntu.
+We found some highend disks, like [SanDisk Extreme Pro Portable SSD (E81)](https://shop.westerndigital.com/products/portable-drives/sandisk-extreme-pro-usb-3-2-ssd), cannot work with Raspberry Pi, including Pi OS and Ubuntu.
 The file system of the target will be destroyed when writing files to an unsupported disk.
 Do a test copy before use it is hightly recommended.

 # Tested Devices
 Type|Brand|Product Name|Capacity|Product Code|Result